 A recent offshoot of The Ancient Star-Song, the Christian music blog, is http://learntodigitizeyourrecords.blogspot.com/, which is a forum for “tips and tricks” on getting your vinyl (or tape) into a digital format.
-Having done some of this (no where near what The Ancient Star-Song or Heavenly Grooves or the secular blogs have done,) I thought I would outline how I get this done on my old, low end Mac.
+Having done some of this, I thought I would outline how I get this done on my old, low end Mac.
 Most this can be accomplished in pretty much the same way on a PC with a few modifications.

 The Mac I’m using is a Titanium G4 Powerbook.
 This laptop has an line audio input (as opposed to a microphone input, which won’t do for this job,) which makes digitising easy.
 That’s one of the main reasons I bought the Powerbook to start with.
 The manufacturers’ inclusion of a line audio input on a computer has traditionally been an on-again, off-again proposition, and now it’s almost mandatory to use some kind of USB appliance for line audio input on most computers.